EmmaPesjak/Game-of-Life-Python/Project/README.md

 parse_world_size_arg
 had trouble with wrong error message when empty string from .split assert was hard to grasp since it is "backwards thinking".

+completed the base implementations populate_world

+calc_neighbour_positions
+this was the most straigt forward function, basically nothing hard, just make a list of tuples of neighbours

+run_simulation
+also pretty straight forward

+update_world
+None cells easy fix
+tricky to get the neighbours count right for next gen

+count_alive_neighbours

+furthermore...